 anvi-estimate-scg-taxonomy -c contigs-db \ --metagenome-mode \ --scg-name Ribosomal_S9

-If you provide a profile-db or single-profile-db, then you’ll be able to look at the relative abundance of your taxonomy hits (through a single-copy core gene) across your samples.
+If you provide a merged profile-db or single-profile-db, then you’ll be able to look at the relative abundance of your taxonomy hits (through a single-copy core gene) across your samples.
 Essentially, this adds additional columns to your output (one per sample) that descrbe the relative abundance of each hit in each sample.